 Treatment for recurrent or metastatic squamous cell carcinoma of the head and neck (SCCHN) has remained relatively unchanged in the past ten years, and Erbitux-based regimens continue to be the mainstay of treatment.
-However, immune checkpoint inhibitors are revolutionizing the treatment algorithm for this patient population with the 2016 / 2018 approvals of Merck & Co.’s Keytruda and Bristol-Myers Squibb / Ono Pharmaceutical’s Opdivo for previously treated recurrent or metastatic SCCHN.
+However, immune checkpoint inhibitors are revolutionizing the treatment algorithm for this patient population with the 2016/2018 approvals of Merck & Co.’s Keytruda and Bristol-Myers Squibb / Ono Pharmaceutical’s Opdivo for previously treated recurrent or metastatic SCCHN and the 2019 approval of Merck & Co.’s Keytruda for the first-line recurrent or metastatic setting.
 Although SCCHN has historically proved to be a complex challenge for drug developers, many immune-oncology approaches and other drug classes are competing in late-phase development for SCCHN, both in the metastatic setting and in earlier stages of the disease.
-Several agents are being positioned for the untapped and lucrative locoregionally advanced SCCHN setting and are also poised to contribute to the robust market growth over the 2018-2028 forecast period.
+Several agents are being positioned for the untapped and lucrative locoregionally advanced SCCHN setting and are also poised to contribute to the robust market growth over the 2019-2029 forecast period.

-arethe clinically and commercially relevant drug-treatable SCCHN populations, and how willdrug-treatment rates change over time?
+- How large are the clinically and commercially relevant drug-treatable SCCHN populations, and how will drug-treatment rates change over time?

 - What is the current state of treatment for recurrent or metastatic SCCHN?
 What are interviewed experts’ views on these therapies?

 - Which pipeline products are poised to become options for the treatment of SCCHN, and what sales / uptake could they secure?